Alexamk/RREFinder/README.md

 Then reboot the terminal or rerun the file (source ~/.bashrc)

-Configure the HHsuite paths
+3) Configure the HHsuite paths
-1) Find the file HHPaths.pm in the scripts folder
+Find the file HHPaths.pm in the HHsuite scripts folder
-2) You should see a section looking like this:

         ##############################################################################################
         #PLEASE COMPLETE THE PATHS ...
 TO PSIPRED AND OLD-STYLE BLAST (NOT BLAST+) (NEEDED FOR PSIPRED)